Scientists at Yale and UC San Diego have discovered why typhoid toxin targets only humans, revealing a single oxygen atom is the cause.

 “We started this project looking at something completely different in relation to cancer, but serendipity instead helped us solve the mystery of what the typhoid toxin binds,” said co-senior author Ajit Varki, MD, Distinguished Professor in the Departments of Medicine and Cellular and Molecular Medicine at UC San Diego.
 “That’s the beauty of basic research — though we didn’t set out with the intent, these findings may now spur the development of new therapies for typhoid fever.”
 Varki co-directed the study with Jorge E. Galán, PhD, DVM, professor and department chair at Yale University School of Medicine.

 All mammals decorate their cell surfaces with a type of sialic acid sugar called Neu5Ac.
-In most mammals, the enzyme CMAH coverts Neu5Ac to Neu5Gc, a subtle but important distinction involving a single oxygen atom.
-Varki, Galán and their teams are the first to discover that typhoid toxin binding is exquisitely specific for Neu5Ac (the human type).
+In most mammals, the enzyme CMAH converts Neu5Ac to Neu5Gc, a subtle but important distinction involving a single oxygen atom.
+Varki, Galán, and their teams are the first to discover that typhoid toxin binding is exquisitely specific for Neu5Ac (the human type).
 The toxin damages cells expressing Neu5Ac sugars on their surface, but not those with Neu5Gc (the non-human type).
 In fact, when the researchers added Neu5Gc to cultured human cells, they became resistant to typhoid toxin.
 The findings were confirmed in a mouse model.

 “We have previously shown that typhoid toxin can cause typhoid fever in experimental animals and that to intoxicate cells, the toxin must bind specific surface glycoproteins.
 The discovery that a single oxygen atom could make such a difference in toxin binding is remarkable and has implications for the design of potential toxin inhibitors,” said Galán.